-The Order of Business is No. 1, motion regarding the tenth report of the Committee of Selection, to be taken on the conclusion of the Order of Business, without debate; No. 2, Appropriation Bill 2018 [Certified Money Bill] - all Stages, to be taken on the conclusion of No. 1, with the contributions of group spokesperson on Second Stage not to exceed six minutes, all other Senators not to exceed four minutes and the Minister to be given no less than four minutes to reply, and Committee and remaining Stages to be taken immediately thereafter; No. 3, motion regarding the earlier signature of the Appropriation Bill 2018, without debate, to be taken on the conclusion of No. 2; No. 4, Houses of the Oireachtas Commission (Amendment) Bill 2018 - all Stages, to be taken on conclusion of No. 3, with the contribution of group spokespersons on the Second Stage debate not to exceed six minutes, all other Senators not to exceed four minutes and the Minister to be given no less than four minutes to reply and Committee and remaining Stages to be taken immediately thereafter; No. 5, motion regarding the earlier signature of the European Investment Fund Agreement Bill 2018 to be taken on the conclusion of No. 4, without debate; No. 6, Judicial Appointments Commission Bill 2017 - Committee Stage, resumed, to be taken at 2.30 p.m. or on the conclusion of No. 5, whichever is later, and to be adjourned at 5.30 p.m., if not previously concluded; No. 7, Private Members' business, Parental Leave (Amendment) Bill 2017 - Committee Stage, to be taken at 5.30 p.m., with the time allocated to the debate not to exceed two hours; No. 82, motion 13, all-party motion regarding the conflict in Yemen, to be taken on the conclusion of No. 7 and to conclude after 40 minutes, with the contribution of group spokespersons, who may share their time, not to exceed five minutes and the Minister to be given no less than four minutes to close the debate; and No. 8, Local Government Bill 2018 - Committee and remaining Stages to be taken on the conclusion of No. 82, motion 13.
+The Order of Business is No. 1, motion re tenth report of Committee of Selection, to be taken without debate at the conclusion of the Order of Business; No. 2, Appropriation Bill 2018 [Certified Money Bill] - all Stages, to be taken at the conclusion of No. 1, with the contributions of group spokespersons on Second Stage not to exceed six minutes each, those of all other Senators not to exceed four minutes each, the Minister to be given not less than four minutes to reply, Committee and Remaining Stages to be taken immediately thereafter; No. 3, motion for earlier signature of the Appropriation Bill 2018, to be taken without debate at the conclusion of No. 2; No. 4, Houses of the Oireachtas Commission (Amendment) Bill 2018 - all Stages, to be taken at the conclusion of No. 3, with the contributions of group spokespersons on Second Stage not to exceed six minutes each, those of all other Senators not to exceed four minutes each, the Minister to be given not less than four minutes to reply, Committee and Remaining Stages to be taken immediately thereafter; No. 5, motion for earlier signature of the European Investment Fund Agreement Bill 2018, to be taken without debate at the conclusion of No. 4; No. 6, Judicial Appointments Commission Bill 2017 - Committee Stage, resumed, to be taken at 2.30 p.m. or at the conclusion of No. 5, whichever is the later, and adjourned at 5.30 p.m., if not previously concluded; No. 7, Private Members' business, Parental Leave (Amendment) Bill 2017 - Committee Stage, to be taken at 5.30 p.m., with the time allocated for the debate not to exceed two hours; No. 82, non-Government motion No. 13, all-party motion re conflict in Yemen, to be taken at the conclusion of No. 7 and conclude after 40 minutes, with the contributions of group spokespersons who may share time not to exceed five minutes each and the Minister to be given not less than four minutes to close the debate; and No. 8, Local Government Bill 2018 - Committee and Remaining Stages, to be taken at the conclusion of No. 82, non-Government motion No. 13.

 Order of Business

 May we have clarification on No. 6?
-The Leader said it is to adjourn at 5.30 p.m. but my note says 6.30 p.m.
+The Leader has said it is to be adjourned at 5.30 p.m. but my note states 6.30 p.m.

-The Minister has to go to the Dáil for a Topical Issue matter so rather than suspend the House and reconvene, it is more appropriate, in the interest of the Minister and the House, for us to conclude at 5.30 p.m.
+As the Minister has to go to the Dáil for a Topical Issue matter, rather than suspend the sitting of the House and reconvene, it is more appropriate, in the interests of the Minister and the House, for us to conclude at 5.30 p.m.